EvanED/up/README.md

 up
 ==

-Search up the directory tree for something, then run a command
+Search up the directory tree for something, then run a command.